IdeallyGrey/Linux-Skyrim-Mod-Manager/README.md

 **Planned:**

 - Save, apply, and remove modlists
-- Automatically download mods from Nexus (will need api key)
+- Automatically download mods from Nexus (will need Nexus Premium api key)
 - Currently the included version of gum only supports Linux x86_64.
 Will add ability to have other versions in the future.

 ## Instructions